ianrastall/text-utils/books/ada/book-ada-04.md

    Point.1.0 := 2.0;  -- Invalid syntax
    ```

+### 4.2.3 Common Pitfalls

+- Reusing a reserved word for an identifier—`end`, `range`, or `task` might
+   look descriptive, but they trigger compile-time errors.
+- Mixing case inconsistently.
+The compiler accepts it, but humans (and code
+   reviews) struggle when `MotorSpeed`, `motor_speed`, and `Motorspeed` appear
+   side-by-side.
+Establish a convention and stick to it.
+- Forgetting that Ada is case-insensitive when integrating with foreign code.
+   An imported C symbol named `InitSensor` must be referenced exactly as exported;
+   adding or removing underscores in Ada will change the linker name.
+- Leaving out blank lines around code fences in documentation literals—tools
+   such as Markdownlint expect the spacing illustrated in this chapter.

 ## 4.3 Numeric Literals

 Numeric literals represent numbers in Ada code.
 They include integers, real